abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * P.in: Has 2 d-projectors to improve transferability.
     Requires GW version
-    $$ the model core charge should be improved
+    TODO: the model core charge should be improved
-    $$ the algorithm detects dispersionless states but inspection of the BS does not show any

 ## Cl
     Cl-new